- The Department Today

 Griffith's dissertation investigates how relatively small countries, with limited resources, have become significant providers of national cyber-defense for their populations.
 Her work sheds important light on the components and dynamics of cyber power and cyber conflict, as well as the vital role that public-private cooperation and both security and economic policy play in cyber-defense.
-Concurrent research projects on cybersecurity examine (1) industrial policy targeting the maintenance and development of domestic cybersecurity capabilities and (2) how the EU can better bolster cyberdefense for its own institutions and its member states.
+Concurrent research projects examine (1) the security implications of 5G; (2) collective defense and resilience in cyberspace; (3) emerging technologies and great power competition, and (4) power and smaller states in international politics.

 Griffith is currently a Public Policy Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University in Spring and Summer 2020; an Affiliated Researcher for the Center for Long-Term Cybersecurity (CLTC) in Berkeley, CA. Previously, she was a Visiting Scholar at George Washington University's Institute for International Science & Technology Policy (IISTP) in October 2018; a Visiting Research Fellow at the Research Institute on the Finnish Economy (ETLA) in Helsinki, Finland from 2017-2018; and a Visiting Researcher at the Université Libre de Bruxelles (ULB) in Brussels, Belgium in Fall 2017.